Erin Shufflebarger, DVM

 Kara Keesling, DVM, CCRP, CVA

 Dr. Kara Keesling graduated from Colorado State University School of Veterinary Medicine in 1993.
 She has twenty years of professional experience in the private practice community in both small animal and equine medicine and surgery, including practice ownership and management.
 During her tenure as a veterinarian in the private sector, Dr. Keesling earned her certification in veterinary acupuncture, canine rehabilitation, and various management certificates.
-After the sale of her third veterinary practice, she spent seven years as the Medical Director and Clinical Director of Rehabilitation at a specialty hospital in Loveland, Colorado.
-In 2011, she created Animals in Motion, a practice that has a special interest in pain management and mobility issues.

 Dr. Keesling describes her clinical philosophy as integrative and interactive.
 She prefers to utilize progressive conventional and complimentary medical services synergistically with the strong bond between her animal patients and their human companions to facilitate healing and optimal enjoyment of life.
 Dr. Keesling’s commitment to animals as a physician, and facilitator of well-rounded service provision, can be summed up in her stated goal to simply “do what is right” for her patients in all stages of their health care.